A Pallet Jack Marketplace

 A pallet jack is a warehouse tool used to lift and move palletized products.
 They are essential to warehouse operations and order picking jobs.
 While they don’t have the reach and load bearing capacity of a forklift, they can be more efficient for lifting and moving pallets already on your warehouse floor.
 Pallet jacks are most commonly used to load and unload delivery trucks, packing in and packing out ready to ship pallets from your warehouse floor.

 Pallet jacks still within the forklift family.
-In fact, they are the most simple example of a forklift.
+In fact, they are the most simple example of a forklift although they differ from typical used forklifts for sale.
 They are typically hand powered, but some are motorized to make traveling within large warehouses and lifting heavier pallets easier.
 Pallet jacks are also referred to as pallet trucks, pallet pumps, and pump trucks.

 The Different Types of Pallet Jacks